lab1092/blender-manual_ja/manual/textures/types/procedural/blend.rst

 Often used for
    This is one of the most frequently used procedural textures.
-   You can use blend textures to blend other textures together (with :guilabel:`Stencil`), or to create nice effects (especially with the :guilabel:`Mapping: Normal` trick).
+   You can use blend textures to blend other textures together (with *Stencil*), or to create nice effects (especially with the *Mapping: Normal* trick).
-   Just remember: if you use a ramp to create a custom blending, you may have to use :guilabel:`No RGB`, if the :guilabel:`Mapping` value needs an intensity input.
+   Just remember: if you use a ramp to create a custom blending, you may have to use *No RGB*, if the *Mapping* value needs an intensity input.
 Result(s)
    Intensity.
 The Blend texture generates a smoothly interpolated progression.